-2.2.1 Classification of behavior
+2.2.1 Classification of behaviour

-The definition of behavioral units, and subsequently classification of observed behavior, poses serious theoretical and methodological problems.
+The definition of behavioural units, and subsequently classification of observed behaviour, poses serious theoretical and methodological problems.
 Children's work liberates adult work, but is children's work really work (Nag, White and Peet 1980)?
-What about behavior done consecutively?
-How do we classify the same behavior when it takes place in different social contexts?
-Where does one type of behavior end and another begin?
+What about behaviour done consecutively?
+How do we classify the same behaviour when it takes place in different social contexts?
+Where does one type of behaviour end and another begin?
 These are some of the several thorny issues that the TA-researcher has to come to grips with.
 There are no easy answers.
 Moreover, since each research situation is unique, the researcher will have to tackle these problems within the context of her or his own project.
 The rule of thumb seems to be that whatever choices one makes, stick to them throughout the study, and in the analysis assess the limitations these choices puts on the predictability of the conclusions drawn.

-2.2.2 Dimensions of behavior
+2.2.2 Dimensions of behaviour

-The following dimensions are potentially important when mapping behavior in time, depending on the aim of the study.
+The following dimensions are potentially important when mapping behaviour in time, depending on the aim of the study (see Table 1).
 Some of these dimensions are difficult or impossible to code, and should rather be seen as qualitative data that have to be used in conjunction with TA-data.

-Table 1
+Table 1: Dimensions of behaviour